bholmesdev/bholmesdev/src/blog/giving-up-on-notion-to-build-a-second-brain.md

 Still, I'm seriously impressed with how much I can accomplish with just a text editor and a couple extensions.
 It's also comforting to actually _own_ my notes instead of using a cloud-based system.

-So, I'll definitely be sticking with Foam as I enter 2021 🎉 If you have any tips on getting more out of a "second brain," please leave them in the comments!
+So, I'll definitely be sticking with Foam as I enter 2021 🎉 If you have any tips on getting more out of a "second brain," please leave them in the comments on the [DEV version](https://dev.to/bholmesdev/giving-up-on-notion-to-build-a-second-brain-8b2) of this post.